Realistic Recovery for Adults with Eating Disorders

 with Tabitha Farrar

-These 2-day clinics are designed to inform about eating disorders and effective and realistic recovery methods that can be administered in the home, and also provide attendees with a structured and organized strategy for sustainable recovery.
+These 2-day workshops are designed to inform about eating disorders and effective and realistic recovery ideas in the home, and also provide attendees with a structured and organized strategy for sustainable recovery.
 They are open to both individuals with eating disorders and parents/partners/supporters.

-The clinic is a mixture of information and recovery planning.
-All participants will come away with a realistic plan to put into immediate effect.
+The workshop is a mixture of information and recovery planning.
+All participants will work though the AEDRA realistic recovery for adults workbook and will come away with a realistic plan to put into immediate effect either for themselves or for another individual.
 There will be opt-in follow up sessions for progress review.

 Establishing a solid and effective recovery structure